Is Anxiety Spiritual Warfare? A Biblical Answer for Christians Battling Fear

 “For God has not given us a spirit of fear, but of power and of love and of a sound mind.”

 This is one of the most powerful declarations available to an anxious Christian.
 The spirit of fear is not from God.
 That does not mean every anxious feeling is demonic — the human nervous system produces fear as a natural response to real threats.
 But when fear becomes a pattern, a prison, a voice that contradicts what God clearly says about you?
 That is worth addressing with more than self-help techniques.
 You have been given something different: power, love, and a sound mind.
-These are not just qualities to aspire to.
-They are what God has placed in you through His Spirit.
+These are not qualities to aspire to.
+They are what God has already placed in you through His Spirit.

 1 John 4:18 (NIV)